f-droid/fdroid-website/_posts/2024-09-30-dns-security-and-bus-factor-improvements.md

 names](https://monitor.f-droid.org/services/tls-certs) in [certificate
 transparency logs](https://wikipedia.org/wiki/Certificate_Transparency).
 This
 will hopefully help us detect if someone tries to issue a malicious certificate in our name.
-These measures should significantly, raise the bar for man-in-the-middle attacks on our transport encryption.
+These measures should significantly raise the bar for man-in-the-middle attacks on our transport encryption.

 Over the years, we have received many requests to enable